How to structure an online course people actually finish

 The structure, in one breath

-One outcome.
-A path of three to six modules where every step is necessary.
-Lessons that each carry one idea and end in one action.
-Progress the student can see, and a real finish line.
-Support at the moments people stall.
-Build a course that way and you move from the 15 percent who quit toward the 70 percent who finish, and finishers are the people who refer you, renew with you, and buy what you make next.
+Build a course that way and completion climbs from the 15 percent who quit toward the 70 percent who finish, and finishers are the people who refer you, renew with you, and buy what you make next.
 For getting that structure built without months of production, see how to create a course when you already know the subject.
+And once a course is finished by enough people, it does more selling than any lead magnet, which is the case we make in the completion signal.

 Frequently asked questions